-To raise any concern involving bias or conflicts of interest, discrimination or a violation of this Policy by the Title IX Coordinator, contact the Provost at hellams@erskine.edu or the Non-discrimination Coordinator at brown@erskine.edu.
+To raise any concern involving bias or conflicts of interest, discrimination or a violation of this Policy by the Title IX Coordinator, contact the Vice President of Student Development Dr. Wendi Santee at santee@erskine.edu.
 Concerns related to the implementation of this Policy or regarding bias or a potential conflict of interest by any other Title IX Team member should be raised with the Title IX Coordinator, as indicated during the resolution processes.

-Section 1.06 Policy Revisions
+Section 1.07 Policy Revisions

-This Policy and procedures supersede any previous policy(ies) addressing harassment, sexual misconduct, discrimination, and/or retaliation and will be reviewed and updated annually by the Title IX Coordinator.
+This Policy and procedures supersede any previous policy(ies) addressing harassment, sexual misconduct, discrimination, and/or retaliation and will be reviewed and updated regularly by the Title IX Coordinator.
 The College reserves the right to make changes to this document as necessary, and once those changes are posted online, they are in effect.
 During the resolution process, the Title IX Coordinator may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party, such as to accommodate summer schedules.

-If government laws or regulations change - or court decisions alter - the requirements in a way that impacts this document, this document will be construed to comply with the most recent government regulations or holdings.
+If government laws or regulations change-or court decisions alter-the requirements in a way that impacts this document, this document will be construed to comply with the most recent government regulations or holdings.